 Where a VCT has only non-executive directors, the UK Code principles relating to directors' remuneration do not apply.
-However, in line with the requirements of the AIC Code, the Company does have a Remuneration Committee, comprised of all independent Directors, which is chaired by David Allan.
-The Committee met once during the year ended 30 November 2023 to review the policy for and the level of Directors' remuneration.
-Further information about Directors' remuneration can be found in the Directors' Remuneration Report on pages 52 to 55.
+However, in line with the requirements of the AIC Code, the Company does have a Remuneration Committee, comprising the full Board, which is chaired by Charles Young.
+The Committee held two meetings during the year ended 30 November 2023 to review the policy for, and the level of, Directors' remuneration.

-The level of remuneration for the Directors has been set in order to attract and retain individuals of a calibre appropriate to the future development of the Company.
-Details of the remuneration of each Director and of the Company's policy on Directors' Remuneration are provided in the Directors' Remuneration Report.
+The level of remuneration of the Directors has been set in order to attract and retain individuals of a calibre appropriate to the future development of the Company.
+Details of the remuneration of each Director and the Company's policy on Directors' remuneration are provided in the Directors' Remuneration Report on pages 54 to 57.